JerryMrSlime/Python-Physics/README.md

 Python-Physics
 ==============

-Small balls that react to collisions and physics act on them
+Small balls that react to collisions and gravity act on them

+Click to summon a ball